A.C.S.B. approves name change for local elementary school

-GAINESVILLE, Fla.
-(WCJB) - In tonight's Alachua County School Board meeting the board approved a name change for an elementary school after growing public pressure.
+In tonight's Alachua County School Board meeting the board approved a name change for an elementary school after growing public pressure.

 J.J.
 Finley Elementary School, named after a Civil War General, will be renamed.